2011 Puducherry Legislative Assembly election: Aftermath results

 N. Rangasamy of AINRC, who won 15 seats, formed government without consulting the AIADMK and was accused of betraying the coalition by J. Jayalalithaa.
-AINRC secured a majority with the support of an independent.
+AINRC secured a majority with the support of an independent V. M. C. Sivakumar.
 However, the AINRC's hastiness in forming the government and refusal to share power with pre-election alliance partner AIADMK proved costly in the subsequent elections in 2016.